 16. Total private capital mobilization ratio of IBRD-supported operations (%): The ratio of total private capital mobilized by IBRD to total IBRD commitments in the reporting period.
 Investment made by a private entity, where "private entity", where "private entity" is defined as a legal entity that is: (i) carrying out or is established for business purposes; and, (ii) financially and managerially autonomous from national or local government.
 Examples include registered commercial banks, insurance companies, sovereign wealth funds and other institutional investors investing primarily on a commercial basis.
 Include Private Direct Mobilization and Private Indirect Mobilization, which is defined as financing from private entities provided in connection with a specific activity for which IBRD is providing financing, and is not playing an active or direct role that leads to the commitment of the private entity's finance.
 Private Indirect Mobilization includes sponsor financing, if the sponsor qualifies as a private entity.
 Private Direct Mobilization of IBRD-supported operations/transactions: Financing from private entities other than the WBG that becomes available to clients at financial close where WBG is contractually engaged in raising resources.
 "Private entity" is defined as a legal entity that is: (i) carrying out or is established fora business purposes; and, (ii) financially and managerially autonomous from national or local government.
 Examples include registered commercial banks, insurance companies, sovereign wealth funds and other institutional investors investing primarily on a commercial basis. • Private Indirect Mobilization of IBRD-supported operations/transactions: Financing from private entities provided in connection with a specific activity for which the WBG is providing financing and is not playing an active or direct role that leads to the commitment of the private entity's finance.
+Private indirect mobilization includes sponsor financing, if the sponsor qualifies as a private indirect mobilization includes sponsor financing from private entity's finance.
 Private indirect mobilization includes sponsor financing, if the sponsor qualifies as a private entity.